nodecopter/nodecopter.com/organize.md

 You can also buy other parts, but please consider:

-* The other parts are very expensive, building a drone from parts costs almost twice as much as buying an assembled one.
+* The other parts are very expensive.
+Building a drone from parts costs almost twice as much as buying an assembled one.
-* Only the parts listed above break frequently in our experience.
+* In our experience only the parts listed above break frequently.

 Please refer to the [purchase](#purchase) section regarding tips for buying your drones and parts.